alexa/massive/README.md

     abstract = "Spoken Language Understanding infers semantic meaning directly from audio data, and thus promises to reduce error propagation and misunderstandings in end-user applications.
 However, publicly available SLU resources are limited.
 In this paper, we release SLURP, a new SLU package containing the following: (1) A new challenging dataset in English spanning 18 domains, which is substantially bigger and linguistically more diverse than existing datasets; (2) Competitive baselines based on state-of-the-art NLU and ASR systems; (3) A new transparent metric for entity labelling which enables a detailed error analysis for identifying potential areas of improvement.
 SLURP is available at https://github.com/pswietojanski/slurp."
 }
 ```

+## Old News

+* 7 Jul 2022: Get ready!
+The unlabeled evaluation data for the [Massively Multilingual NLU 2022 Competition](https://mmnlu-22.github.io/Competition/) will be released on July 25th.
+Scores can be submitted to the [MMNLU-22](https://eval.ai/web/challenges/challenge-page/1697/leaderboard/4060) leaderboard until Aug 8th.
+Winners will be invited to speak at the workshop, colocated with EMNLP.
+* 30 Jun 2022: (CFP) Paper [submissions](https://mmnlu-22.github.io/Calls/) for Massively Multilingual NLU 2022, a workshop at EMNLP 2022, are now being accepted.
+MASSIVE is the shared task for the workshop.
+* 22 Jun 2022: We updated the evaluation code to fix bugs identified by @yichaopku and @bozheng-hit (Issues [13](https://github.com/alexa/massive/issues/13) and [21](https://github.com/alexa/massive/issues/21), PRs [14](https://github.com/alexa/massive/pull/14) and [22](https://github.com/alexa/massive/pull/22)).
+Please pull commit [3932705](https://github.com/alexa/massive/commit/39327059fcef8f1b108fd30558c1a6648dea688f) or later to use the remedied evaluation code.
+The baseline results on the [leaderboard](https://eval.ai/web/challenges/challenge-page/1697/overview) have been updated, as well as the [preprint paper](https://arxiv.org/abs/2204.08582) on arXiv.
+* 20 Apr 2022: Launch and release of the MASSIVE dataset, this repo, the MASSIVE paper, the leaderboard, and the Massively Multilingual NLU 2022 workshop and competition.